United States Air Force Basic Military Training

-United States Air Force Basic Military Training, also known as BMT or boot camp, is a seven-week program of physical and combat training required in order for an individual to become enlisted into the United States Air Force, Air Force Reserve, Air National Guard and United States Space Force.
+United States Air Force Basic Military Training, also known as BMT or military recruit training, is a seven-week program of physical and combat training required in order for an individual to become enlisted into the United States Air Force, Air Force Reserve, Air National Guard, and United States Space Force.
 It is located at Lackland Air Force Base in San Antonio, Texas.

+In 2019, according to local news sources, military bases in the San Antonio area were impacted with Per- and polyfluoroalkyl substances (PFAS) contamination, possibly from use of aqueous film forming foam (AFFF) firefighting chemicals.
+According to a recent study, PFAS’s have been shown to cause penile shrinkage.